FREE Shipping on orders over $899

 Within days , the highly refined diet led to learning memory problems and poor appetite control.

-A diet high in refined foods and sugars, and low in fruits, vegetables and fiber is also associated with an increased risk of neurodegenerative diseases such as Alzheimer's.
+A diet high in refined foods and sugars, and low in fruits, vegetables, and fiber, is also associated with an increased risk of neurodegenerative diseases such as Alzheimer's.

 PRONAPRESA